 About one to two servings of grass-fed meat or pasture-raised poultry supply an absorbable form of iron.
 I also recommend bone broth.
 Delicious and comforting, bone builds strong bones; boosts the immune system; improves digestion; and supports joints, hair, skin, and nails.
-It's an excellent source of calcium, magnesium, and phosphorus in addition to being rich in chondroitin, glucosamine (which is good for our joint health and inflammation), glutamine, and other amino acids.
+It's an excellent source of calcium and magnesium in addition to being rich in chondroitin, glucosamine (which is good for our joint health and inflammation), glutamine, and other amino acids.

 In addition to these foods, please hydrate!
 During pregnancy, your blood volume thickens, requiring more fluid, especially for amniotic fluid.
 Most preterm labor is due to dehydration.
 Water also helps prevent constipation.
 Aim to consume half of your body weight in ounces of water per day.
 When water wasn’t enough during my pregnancy, I found watermelon water and coconut water to be lifesavers.
 I would also blend coconut water, watermelon, lime, and mint for a refreshing beverage.